Rainbow Text With CSS & JS (Simple Examples)

-Welcome to a quick tutorial on how to create rainbow text using pure CSS and Javascript.
-So you want a colorful splash of colors on a certain promotion or message to get the users’ attention… Or maybe you are just too bored and want to add some funky effects to the page.
+Welcome to a quick tutorial on how to create rainbow text in HTML and CSS.
+So you need a colorful splash of colors for a promotion, or a dazzling message to grab the users’ attention?
+Let us walk through a few examples of rainbow text – Read on!

 TABLE OF CONTENTS